5 Tips for Slow Shutter Speed Photography

 ©Allan Baxter/Getty Images

 Light is your greatest ally.
 But that doesn't mean you want to do your slow shutter shooting in bright sunlight -- in fact, it means the opposite.
-The most awe-inspiring slow shutter speed photographs harness the visual power of bright light against a dark background.
-We all know light moves very fast, but we can't really experience "seeing" light move.
-Shooting bright lights -- such as hand-held LEDs or car headlights whizzing along a busy highway -- at night lets us visualize light in motion.
+Night photography produces the most awe-inspiring slow shutter speed photographs that harness the visual power of bright light against a dark background.

 Advertisement